 It shall not be so, said the orthodox bishops at the Council, Athanasius and Nicholas amongst the foremost, defending the papal position that Christ is God, as held firmly in Scripture and Tradition.
 And by the grace of the same God, that is what the Council decided, promulgating the Creed that goes by its name, in which we recite every Sunday and Solemnity, that Christ is God from God, Light from Light, true God from true God, begotten, not made, consubstantial (homo-ousios) with the Father.

 For the sake of one iota, indeed.

-So ho-ho-homo-ousios, and a blessed Second Sunday of Advent to one and all!
+So ho-ho-homo-ousios, and a blessed feast of this great defender of the Faith to one and all!